-The considered properties are theoretical visibility, minimum and maximum altitude of measurements, spatial resolution, and numerical noise stemming from data quantisation.
-These metrics are assessed for each radar and merged onto a Cartesian grid, where the highest-quality metric is retained.
-The metrics are then rescaled between 0 (lowest quality) and 1 (highest quality) and combined into a general quality index.
-A detailed description of the computation of the quality index is in Appendix C.
+The considered properties are theoretical visibility, minimum and maximum altitude of measurements, spatial resolution and numerical noise stemming from data quantization.
+These metrics are assessed for each radar and merged onto a Cartesian grid, where the highest quality metric is retained.
+The metrics are then rescaled between 0 (lowest quality) and 1 (highest quality)

-This results in a spatial map of the quality index of the radar network.
+- and combined into a general quality index.
+A detailed description of the computation of the quality index is in Appendix C. This results in a spatial map of the quality index of the radar network.
 It is a qualitative index and only represents a relative comparison of detection probability, not a quantitative measure of correcting for detection gaps.

-While the components contributing to the quality index are based on the full radar network and represent impacts to all radar products, not all observed meteorological phenomena are impacted equally by the limitations.
-The selection here is tailored to convective phenomena that can reach very high altitudes and require a high spatial resolution.
-Other combinations of these components lead to differing results; however the overall spatial pattern of the quality index is robust and representative of radar product quality in general.
+While the components contributing to the quality index are based on the full radar network and represent impacts to all radar products, no all observed meteorological phenomena are impacted equally by the limitations.
+The selection here is tailored to - 170 convective phenomena that can reach very high altitudes and require a high spatial resolution.
+Other combinations of these components lead to differing results, however the overall spatial pattern of the quality index is robust and representative of radar product quality in general.

-Figure 1 depicts the results of the quality index assessment over the Swiss domain (the influence of each considered property is shown in Fig. C1 in Appendix C).
-The black dots indicate the locations of the five radars.
+Figure 1 depicts the results of the quality index assessment over the Swiss domain (the influence of each considered property is shown in Fig. C1 in the Appendix C).
+The black dots indicate the locations of the 5 radars, the Swiss border is also indicated in black.
 With the topography underlain in the background, we can see the clear influence orography has on the quality index.
 This is primarily a consequence of radar beam blockage, which decreases visibility, particularly at low levels.
-Two noticeable artefacts are a dip in quality to the northeast of La Dôle and a similar gap in observations to the west of the Monte Lema radar.
-These artefacts stem from constructions in the vicinity of the radars blocking the visibility.
-The obstruction of Monte Lema is more recent and does not affect the entire analysis period.
+Two noticeable artefacts are a dip in quality over the Jura, caused by beam blockage in the vicinity to the Northeast of La Dôle radar; and a similar gap in observations to the West of Lema radar.
+These artifacts stem from constructions in the vicinity of the radars blocking the visibility.
+The obstruction of Lema is more recent and does not affect the entire analysis period.
 The decrease in quality in the main Alpine ridge is caused by beam blockage of terrain.